 Certain of our employees who are also registered representatives and supervisory principals of the dealer manager have been granted certain share appreciation rights ("SARs") as part of their compensation.
 The SARs give such individual the contractual right to receive from us additional cash compensation at any point before the SAR's expiration, but only if the price of our Common Stock has increased between the grant date and the date when we receive notice of such individual's intention to exercise the SAR.
-At the termination of this offering, the aggregate of the appreciation amount, as defined in the SAR agreement, will be calculated and added to the other items of value (e.g., selling commissions and additional forms of compensation) to ensure that aggregate compensation paid in connection with this offering does not exceed 8.00% of the gross offering proceeds.
+At the termination of this offering, the aggregate of the appreciation amount, as defined in the SAR agreement, will be calculated and added to the other items of value (e.g., selling commissions and additional forms of compensation) to ensure that aggregate compensation paid in connection with this offering from any source does not exceed 8.00% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.